 Breast implants, like any device, cannot be expected to last forever.
 However, when they will need to be replaced can vary and there is no absolute necessity to replace them at 10 or even 15 years if there are no complications and their appearance is good.

 With current cohesive gel implants ruptures are rare as is capsular contracture, both the most common reasons for replacement.
-In the absence of problems, the most common reason for replacement is deterioration in cosmetic result.
+In the absence of problems, the most common reason for revision breast augmentation is deterioration in cosmetic result.
 Due to changes in body shape, childbirth and breastfeeding, implants may not end up looking as good as when they were originally placed.
 Revision surgery may require a change in size or shape to achieve optimum results.

 Capsular contracture refers to hardening of the implant due to excessive scar formation around the implant which contracts (becomes smaller around the implant) and can lead to distortion and pain in the breast implant.
 Although rates are low, it can still occur and can be in one or both breasts at any time following surgery.
 Polyurethane-implants currently have statistically the lowest risk of capsular contracture and are the only implant to carry a 10 year warranty for capsular contracture and rotation.